Sara-Fira/sql-learning-journey/codefinity/codefinity-sql-fundamentals/section/README.md

 # SQL Fundamentals

-This folder contains my exercises from the Codefinity Introduction to SQL course.
+This folder contains my exercises from the Codefinity SQL Fundamentals course.

 ## Topics covered